 Let’s talk about the visuals for a bit.
 Wow.
 This film looks gorgeous.
 Many of the scenes in Shutter Island are hallucinations, and they look outstanding.
 One in particular is when Teddy Daniels is surrounded by a building of fire, and I just couldn’t take my eyes off the screen.
 Although these “dream sequences” go on way too long, it looks so good that I don’t even care.
 Scorsese is very good at keeping you interested even when a scene drags on.

 As good as everyone is, DiCaprio really has to carry this.
 He’s basically in every single scene.
-This is a near 2 and a half hour movie, and its all about Leo.
+This is a near two and a half hour movie, and it’s all about Leo.
 That’s it.
-Fortunately Leo is more than up to the task, although I think it’s just too much screen time.
+Fortunately Leo is more than up to the task, although it might be too much screen time.
 Give another character the chance to shine.
-Even when he has a one on one moment with another character, the focus is solely on him.
+Even when he has a one-on-one moment with another character, the focus is solely on him.

-I think there were also a couple scenes and sub-plots that just didn’t add anything, and which they spend way too much time on.
+I think there were also a couple scenes and sub-plots that didn’t add anything that they spend way too much time on.
 The film refers back to Daniel’s war history several times.
-While interesting and visually compelling, I just don’t think this was all that important in the core of the film, and they spend a lot of time on it.
-There is also a lengthy scene in which Daniels talks to the Warden (Ted Levine) that has some interesting dialogue, but it really doesn’t need to be there and just goes on forever.
-Maybe if I watch it again, it will mean something.
+While interesting and visually compelling, I don’t think this was all that important to the core of the film, and they spend a lot of time on it.
+There is also a lengthy scene in which Daniels talks to the Warden (Ted Levine) that has some interesting dialogue, but it really doesn’t need to be there and goes on forever.
+Maybe if I watch it again it will mean something.

-In fact this movie just begs you to watch it twice.
-They have such a good set-up that you just want to rip right through to the end to see what the hell is going on.
+In fact, this movie begs you to watch it twice.
+They have such a good set-up that you want to rip right through to the end to see what the hell is going on.
 This is both a strength and a weakness as you will miss crucial detail.

-Bottom line, this is a film worth seeing.
-I think it drags in a lot of areas and it’s excruciatingly repetitive, and even though there are great performances all around, DiCaprio’s Ted Daniels is the only really intriguing character.
+Bottom-line: this is a film worth seeing.
+I think it drags in a lot of areas and it’s excruciatingly repetitive, and even though there are great performances all around, DiCaprio’s Ted Daniels is the only real intriguing character.
 I think there are plenty of interesting characters on this island, but they just weren’t explored enough.
-Pay attention, and be prepared to reflect and think afterwards.
+Pay attention and be prepared to reflect and think afterwards.

 Rating: 7.5 out 10.